 There are also several other “special price packages” like this in some cities.
 For instance, if you want to go on a day trip to Nikko from Tokyo, like we did, there are special tickets for the train Tokyo – Nikko and back, which also includes bus in the Nara area.

-The bus is also an option when traveling in Japan, especially to small rural places.
-There are day- as well as overnight buses between most places in Japan.
-We took a bus in the Takayama area, as there were no train options to the small remote villages we wanted to visit.
+Bus is also an option when traveling in Japan, especially when going to small rural places.
+There are daybuses as well as overnight buses between most places in Japan.
+We took a bus in the Takayama area, as there were no train options for the small remote villages we wanted to visit.
 Our impression was that the buses are not especially cheap either, and they take a lot more time.

 For instance, a bus ride between Tokyo and Osaka takes around 10 hours, while the train uses 2 hours.
 Better to go with the train if possible, much more comfortable and the perfect way to see a country in our opinion.